Klay Thompson: Early life

 Thompson was born in Los Angeles to Julie and Mychal Thompson.
 His mother was a volleyball player in college for the University of Portland and University of San Francisco, while his father was the first overall pick of the 1978 NBA draft.
 When Thompson was two, he and his family moved to Lake Oswego, Oregon, where Thompson was childhood friends and Little League teammates with fellow future NBA star Kevin Love.
-Thompson and his brothers were raised there as Catholics.
+Thompson and his brothers were raised there as devout Catholics and have Bahamian ancestry through their father.

 When Thompson was 14, his family moved to Ladera Ranch, California, where he graduated from Santa Margarita Catholic High School in Rancho Santa Margarita in 2008.
 In his junior season, Thompson was named to the All-Area second team and to the Orange County third team.
 As a senior, Thompson averaged 21 points per game and led SMCHS to a 30–5 record and a Division III State Championship appearance.
 During the state championship, Thompson set a state finals record with seven three-pointers in a game.
 He was named Division III State player of the year, League MVP, first-team Best in the West, and an EA Sports Second Team All American.